collective/collective.developermanual/source/searching_and_indexing/query.rst

 Example::

     # getArea() is Archetype accessor for area field
-    # which is a string and tells the contet area.
+    # which is a string and tells the content area.
     # Custom getArea FieldIndex indexes these values
     # to portal catalog.
     # The following line gives all area values